Thank you for signing up and participating in the second annual Raven 100k Challenge this past November 2021.

 3.)
 LISTEN ATTENTIVELY TO PRE-RACE ANNOUNCEMENTS!
-We will have important information about the course and safety.
+Your Race Director will have important information about the course and safety.
 You will be instructed about potential hazards on the course and current course conditions.

 4.)
 LISTEN FOR THE START!
-Following the instructions, we will get the race started.
+Following the instructions, we will start the runners.

 5.)
 STAY ON COURSE IF YOU CAN’T CONTINUE!
 There will be a number of “sweeps” running the course following the slower runners.
 If for any reason you can’t continue, wait for them to get to you to assess your needs.
 The park is over 4,300 acres so don’t leave the course unless you know exactly where you are going.

 6.)
 ALL DOGS MUST BE LEASHED!
-If the dogs are running Raven Rocks they MUST START NEAR THE BACK with their humans and wait til the start line clears!
-If you are running with your dog, you must hold back at the start and be certain that your dog or its leash does not interfere with or impede any of the other runners.
+If your dog is running Raven Rocks they MUST START NEAR THE BACK with their humans and wait until the start line clears!
+For the safety of you, your dog, and the other runners, you must hold back at the start.
+Please be certain that your dog or its leash does not interfere with or impede any of the other runners.
 The county park law requires dogs be leashed at all times while in the park.
 This is for the safety of your dogs, other park patrons, and other dogs visiting.